 Step 11: Once students finish putting together their poem displays, arrange all of the poems on a black background in the classroom.
 Add a title if desired.

 - Complete an online writer's workshop

 - Write a descriptive poem about a physical attribute

 - Did the students have enough knowledge to navigate the Internet independently?

 - Was peer editing effective for the poems?

 - Was anyone hesitant to discuss a positive attribute?
 Did you consider why and how you might have helped that child feel comfortable?

 - What were your successes here and what would you do differently next time?

-- Evaluate each student's poem.
-Did it follow the model established by the online writer, and/or by the book, The Best Part of Me?
+Evaluate each student's poem.
+Did it follow the models established by the online activity or by the book The Best Part of Me?